My beautiful Lao Carpet, Part 5

 Magic Lao Carpet co-owner Lani explains the final process to me:

 “After the weaving is completed, the carpets are washed thoroughly.
-They take 1-3 days to dry, and then we use the open flam of cotton pads soaked in Lao alcohol to remove any threads sticking out, than the surface of carpets clean again with the solution of vinegar and water, to show the real colors and beauty of the carpets” Lani says.
+They take 1-3 days to dry, and then we use the open flame of cotton pads soaked in Lao alcohol to remove any threads sticking out, than the surface of carpets clean again with the solution of vinegar and water, to show the real colors and beauty of the carpets” Lani says.

 In another part of the workshop Tan and her colleagues are very busy, once again preparing the early stages for the next batch of carpets.
 Lani tells me that new orders continue come in, most recently from China, Australia and Europe.